This case study refers to a project done with Rautakesko which has since changed name to Building & Technical Trade Division of K Group.

 The first step in developing the replenishment process was an analysis project conducted by RELEX.
 The project produced a reliable estimate of the attainable benefits beforehand.
 Salmivaara has only praise for the analysis project: “The project provided us with a clear picture of our current operational model, its challenges, and the areas where improvements could be made.
 Due to the fact that we had already previously utilized computer-assisted ordering in purchasing, we needed concrete proof about the additional benefits of the new system and operational model.
 RELEX created a simulation model that utilized our own product-level data and showed us how the new operational model would function in practice.
 The analysis project enabled us to ensure that the restructuring would provide us with the desired results.”

 Significant Organizational Changes

 As an integral part of developing the replenishment process, Rautakesko decided to centralise its wholesale replenishment by assigning all the related responsibilities to a single team.
 “The centralization of operations was made possible by the RELEX replenishment system.
 The centralization was seen as an opportunity to increase the know-how of the team that is responsible for placing replenishment orders and to boost the efficiency of the entire process.
 Discussions with RELEX’s other clients strengthened our views concerning the feasibility of this course of action”, Salmivaara says.

 Implementation on Schedule

-The implementation project involved integrating the RELEX Processor replenishment system with Rautakesko’s enterprise resource planning system, SAP R/3.
+The implementation project involved integrating RELEX’s forecasting and replenishment system with Rautakesko’s enterprise resource planning system, SAP R/3.
 The integration went smoothly and the system was in operational use within three months of the implementation project’s launch.
 The entire implementation took six months.